arunpraba/reactjs.org/src/content/learn/you-might-not-need-an-effect.md

 #### Submit a form without Effects {/*submit-a-form-without-effects*/}

-This `Form` component lets you send a message to a friend.
+This `Form` component enables you send a message to a friend.
 When you submit the form, the `showForm` state variable is set to `false`.
 This triggers an Effect calling `sendMessage(message)`, which sends the message (you can see it in the console).
-After the message is sent, you see a "Thank you" dialog with an "Open chat" button that lets you get back to the form.
+After the message is sent, you see a "Thank you" dialog with an "Open chat" button that enables you get back to the form.

 Your app's users are sending way too many messages.
 To make chatting a little bit more difficult, you've decided to show the "Thank you" dialog *first* rather than the form.
 Change the `showForm` state variable to initialize to `false` instead of `true`.
 As soon as you make that change, the console will show that an empty message was sent.
 Something in this logic is wrong!